pypiserver/pypiserver/doc/design-doc.md

   the user experience, the command-line interface for pypiserver will be significantly expanded, including commands to view and manage packages, users, and permissions.
+* **Improved Documentation**
+  All of pypiserver's documentation is contained in the README.
+When that document was first created in 2011, it was 32 lines long.
+It has grown to be an unwieldy 882 lines.
+One of the things we will do in this version is split out the documentation into reasonable chunks and ensure it is published somewhere like ReadTheDocs or GitBook.
+We will also ensure that automated API docs are generated and available, which should help to make plugin development substantially easier.

 ## License Change